ania475/brr-dashboard/README.md

 - Add more unit testing in Jest, including in App.test.tsx to check if the browser routes work as expected

 - Add more frontend components (e.g. footer, About page, etc.)

+- Add infinite scroll / limit the number of tasks, tickets, or staff members that can be viewed at once to better handle more data incoming from the backend